Egypt's central bank says $57 bln cash flow into banks in 8 months - al Akhbar

-MIDEAST STOCKS-Slump in oil may weigh on Gulf, surprise rate hike may hurt Egypt

-DUBAI, July 9 A sharp decline in crude oil prices is likely to drag on Gulf stock markets on Sunday, while a surprise interest rate hike may weigh on shares in Egypt.

-CAIRO, July 9 Cash inflows into Egypt's banking system totalled more than $57 billion since Egypt floated its currency in November, Egypt's central bank governor told al Akhbar newspaper on Sunday.
+CAIRO, July 9 (Reuters) - Cash inflows into Egypt's banking system totalled more than $57 billion since Egypt floated its currency in November, Egypt's central bank governor told al Akhbar newspaper on Sunday.

 Egypt floated the pound to help attract foreign capital as part of a three-year $12-billion International Monetary Fund loan.